FullKernelPanic/go-stack-yourself/README.md

 The project is pre-configured to use `Air` inside the Docker container, which automatically monitors file changes and rebuilds the Go application.
 This ensures efficient development without requiring additional installation on the host machine.

+The frontend assets (JavaScript and SCSS) are bundled and optimized using `esbuild`, which ensures fast builds and compatibility across modern browsers.

 ---

 ## Architecture Overview

 1. **Backend**:
 - Written in Go.
 - Uses `templ` for HTML templates generation.

 2. **Frontend**:
 - Dynamically updates the UI using `htmx`.
 - Styled with SCSS.
+Bundled and optimized using `esbuild`.

 3. **Instrumentation**:
 - OpenTelemetry is configured to enable logs, traces, and metrics collection.

 4. **Monitoring Components**:
 - Logs are stored in Loki.
 - Distributed tracing is managed with Tempo.
 - Metrics data is gathered by Prometheus.
 - Grafana visualizes all the collected data for real-time monitoring.

 ---